Andrea Marcato wins the Self-Transcendence 3100 Mile Race 2020

 The 2020 edition of the Sri Chinmoy Self-Transcendence 3100 mile race has ended in Salzburg Austria, with three out of the five runners completing the nearly 5,000km distance within the alloted time.

-This year's first place was the Italian Andrea Marcato (38) who grown up in Lughetto, a suburb of the city of Venice.
+This year's first place was Andrea Marcato (38) who grew up in Lughetto, a suburb of the city of Venice.
 His time of 43 days, 12 hours, 7 minutes is a record for a first-time entrant.
 He also set multiple Italian distance records during his run and is now ranked fifth worldwide.
-After finishing he said:

 Second was local Salzburg resident, Austrian Ushika Muckenhumer (52), who works as a manger of a music instrument shop in Salzburg.
 He finished with a personal best time of 49 days, 14 hours, 13 minutes.

 Nirbhasa Magee (41) from Ireland also completed his fourth consecutive race.
 This was despite a mid race sickness that forced him to walk for several days.
 Fortunately, he had enough miles in the bank from earlier in the race.

 Ananda-Lahari Zuscin, 45, from Slovakia and Milan Javornicky, 46, from Czech Republic could not finish within the allotted time, but cheerfully raced for 51 days finishing with 2799.6 miles and 2,713.9 miles respectively.